apostrophecms/stagecoach2/README.md

 https://your-site.com/stagecoach/deploy/project-name/main?key=password-you-create
 ```

-> Configure the webhook to trigger only for the same branch name that is in your webhook URL, unless you need it to trigger for another reason, for instance when a dependency is updated in another repo that you maintain.

 **Step 7.** Create a slack webhook and add it to your configuration as shown above.
 This is how you will receive notice of deployments, including links to monitor deployment progress.

 **Step 8.** For private projects, add a github deployment key in github, and include that in your project's settings as shown above.
 Otherwise `stagecoach2` won't be able to deploy your project.